NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 ### 2. Task Description

-This task is polarity classification, i.e., to evaluate the ability of classifying Vietnamese reviews/documents into one of three categories: “positive”, “negative”, or “neutral”.
+##### This task is polarity classification, i.e., to evaluate the ability of classifying Vietnamese reviews/documents into one of three categories: “positive”, “negative”, or “neutral”.

+##### Students can choose machine learning or deep learning approaches for this task.
+Encourage students to choose the Deep Learning approach to solve this task, using modern neural network architecture such as LSTM.

 ### 3. Data for Training and Testing
 A review can be very complex with different sentiments on various objects.
 Therefore, we set some constraints on the dataset as follows: